An introductory tenancy is a 12-month trial council tenancy. At the end of the trial period you will normally get a longer-term tenancy.

 How to complain

-Use the council's complaints procedure if you think the council isn't treating you fairly or has failed to fulfil its responsibilities.
+Use the council's complaints procedure if you think the council isn't treating you fairly or is not meeting its responsibilities as a landlord.

 Need more advice?